sayanarif/test_automation/README.md

 - Use `npx playwright test --ui` for interactive test runner
 - Use `.first()` or better locators when strict mode issues occur

----

-## 👨‍💻 Author

-**Md Ariful Islam**
-_This was developed as part of a QA Automation Engineer Assessment._

----

-## 📬 Need Help?

-Open an issue or contact via your preferred platform.
-Happy Testing! ✅